sourcetortoise/modpill/README.md

 Best experienced with noise-cancelling and/or wireless headphones.

-Pulls music files on-the-fly from [The Mod Archive](https://modarchive.org/), as permitted for personal use under the [Mod Archive Distribution license](https://modarchive.org/index.php?terms-upload).
+Pulls music files on-the-fly from [The Mod Archive](https://modarchive.org/), as permitted for personal use only.
 For this reason, **there's no demo version hosted anywhere and you must run it yourself.**

 ![Modpill](modpill-front.jpg "Modpill – Focus music")
-*this used to be a screenshot but people kept clicking on the play button*
+*(this used to be a screenshot but people kept clicking on the play button)*

 ## The perfect soundtrack for any task